updated November 10, 2022

 7. Dunbar Cave State Park

-Judging from photos, you might have a hard time believing this 144-acre preserve is in the middle of the city bordered by busy thoroughfares!
-Clarksville and the surrounding area is riddled with caverns and sinkholes, but this one's quite exceptional at 8-miles in length.
-Wildlife, trails and spectacular fall color are bonuses!
+You might have a hard time believing this 144-acre preserve is in the middle of the city bordered by busy thoroughfares!
+Clarksville and the surrounding areas are riddled with caverns and sinkholes, but this one's quite exceptional at 8 miles in length.
+Wildlife, trails, and spectacular fall colors are bonuses!

 8. King's Bluff